icann/lgr-django/README.md

   * `icann_tools` contains the IDN table ICANN review that launches a review on all the tables stored in IANA registry,
   * `idn_tool` contains a tool allowing reviewing IDN tables against the references LGRs managed by admin,
 * `lgr_manage` contains the LGRs and users management part.
+* `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).
 * `lgr_session` defines a session object that allows manipulating some session objects and accessing and displaying storage.
+* `lgr_utils` provides common shared utilities for lgr apps

 ## Acknowledgment